MSc in Mathematical Modelling and Scientific Computing

 This one-year master's course provides training in the application of mathematics to a wide range of problems in science and technology.
 Emphasis is placed on the formulation of problems, on the analytical and numerical techniques for a solution and the computation of useful results.

 The course consists of both taught courses and a dissertation.
 To complete the course, you must complete 12 units.
-You will normally accumulate four units in core courses, two units in special topics, two units in case studies and four units in the dissertation.
-In addition, you will usually attend classes in mathematical modelling, practical numerical analysis and additional skills during Michaelmas term.
+You will accumulate four units in core courses, two units in special topics, two units in case studies and four units in the dissertation.
+In addition, you will attend classes in mathematical modelling, practical numerical analysis and additional skills during Michaelmas term.

-Core courses (usually accumulating four units)
+Core courses (accumulating four units)

 There are four core courses which you must complete (one unit each), which each usually consist of 24 lectures, classes and a written examination.
-There is one course on mathematical methods and one on numerical analysis in both Michaelmas term and Hilary term.

-Special topics (usually accumulating two units)
+Special topics (accumulating two units)

 You must choose one special topic in the area of modelling and one in computation (one unit each).
 There are around 25 special topic courses to choose from, spread over the first and second academic terms, each usually consisting of 16 lectures and a mini project.
-Topics covered include mathematical biology, fluid mechanics, perturbation methods, the mathematics of data, numerical optimisation and scientific computing.
+Topics covered usually include mathematical biology, fluid mechanics, perturbation methods, the mathematics of data, numerical optimisation and scientific computing.

-Case studies (usually accumulating two units)
+Case studies (accumulating two units)

-You must undertake at least one case study in mathematical modelling and one in scientific computing (one unit each).
+You must undertake one case study in mathematical modelling and one in scientific computing (one unit each).
 These courses take place in Hilary term and normally consist of group work, an oral presentation (for mathematical modelling only) and a written report.

 Dissertation (four units)